 If you have had a problem with frogs in your pool the chances are that your water quality might not be the best!
 It’s a good idea to shock your swimming pool after any kind of contamination.
 All is explained in that guide.

-However, it must be mentioned that these methods are a way to keep frogs out but you also need to maintain the chemical balance of the water and keep it sanitized.
+However, it must be mentioned that these methods are a way to keep frogs away from a pool but you also need to maintain the chemical balance of the water and keep it sanitized.

 The methods described above are in addition to the normal chlorine and other chemical treatments of the pool.